ChefFurs/bootstrap_chef_server/README.md

 * git is installed
 * curl is installed
 * The user running this has sudo
-* You are running this on a chef-supported lunix platform
+* You are running this on a chef-supported linux platform